 Aside from that, you have to ensure that vents are not covered.
 If you want to use your device on your lap or the bed, minimize the way vents are blocked.
 Your device might be suffocating because the vents are blocked.
 Next, avoid using your Mac under the sun.
 Direct sunlight is very hot and of course, it will lead to overheating.

-Finally, you have to clean up dust from your Mac device.
+Finally, you have to clean up the dust from your Mac device.
 You can use a vacuum cleaner to remove dust built up on your Mac.
 This dust prevents your Mac from keeping itself cool.

 Method 2 - Monitoring The Spotlight Indexing